Girls in the Physics Classroom: A teachers’ guide for action

 - Young people understand the contribution that physics makes to society and can make to their lives

-Many of the changes suggested in this report simply represent good classroom practice and are likely to support both boys and girls in their learning.
+Many of the changes suggested in this guide simply represent good classroom practice and are likely to support both boys and girls in their learning.